Invalidating Your Partner's Feelings: Effects On Emotions And Mental Health

 How do you get help with emotional invalidation?

 If this is the case with your relationship, you’re not alone.
-There is help available from licensed therapists who have experience with emotional invalidation.
-If you don’t feel comfortable going to a therapist’s office, you can try online therapy, which allows you to connect with a licensed therapist via phone or videoconferencing.
+If you suffer from hurt feelings, there is help available from licensed therapists who have experience with emotional invalidation and making you feel heard.
+If you don’t feel comfortable going to a therapist’s office, you can try online therapy, which allows you to connect and talk to a licensed therapist via phone or videoconferencing.
 With Regain, you also get in-app messaging in between sessions.
-You can contact your therapist at any time if you have questions related to emotional invalidation or other concerns, and they’ll get back to you as soon as they can.
+You can contact and talk to your therapist at any time if you have questions related to emotional invalidation or other concerns, and they’ll get back to you as soon as they can.
+It’s good to talk and feel heard, especially if you want to build a supportive relationship where both of you acknowledge each other’s feelings.
+A licensed family therapist can help you get the emotional validation and emotional support you need to cope with life, which can lead to a better perspective.
+They can also provide you with emotional safety if your relationship lacks emotional validation.

 How do you fix emotional invalidation in relationships?

 Consistent suppression of emotions and feelings can lead to frustration.
+Sometimes, you won’t be able to recognize your own feelings anymore, resulting in a lack of self-awareness and emotional self-efficacy.
 To better communicate your emotions and to ensure that they are accepted as valid, it may help to see a relationship counselor.
-Relationship counseling, whether in person or online, may benefit your primary relationship as well as your other relationships, as you may come away better equipped to express your emotions.
+A counselor can help regain the emotional connection and respect in your relationship and make you feel heard through effective communication.
+Moreover, relationship counseling, whether in person or online, may benefit your primary relationship as well as your other relationships, as you may come away better equipped to express and talk about your emotions.
+For instance, if you want to feel heard, therapists can help you have meaningful conversations with your partner and find ways to strengthen emotional support.

 - Previous Article